openebs/zfs-localpv/docs/multiple-zpool.md

 ## Summary

 This is a design proposal to support multiple Zpools in a single stoorage class for ZFS Local PV.
-This design describes how we can provide multiple ZFS pools in a storageclass, how the ZFS Local PV driver will be pick the ZFS Pool.
+This design describes how we can provide multiple ZFS pools in a storageclass, how the ZFS Local PV driver will pick the ZFS Pool.

 Using the design/solution described in this document, users will be able to provide multiple ZFS Pools in single storage class.